Boykin Spaniel

 Health & Care

-The drooping ears should also be checked regularly.
-Otherwise, infections can quickly form there.
-The fur on the inside of the ears provides the perfect place for unwanted fungi, especially in humid conditions.
-There are special Ear cleaner for dogswhich are very useful in prevention.
+The hanging ears should also be checked regularly.
+Otherwise infections can quickly develop there.
+The fur on the inside of the ears provides an ideal breeding ground for unwanted pathogens, especially in damp conditions.
+Special ear cleaners for dogs are available as a preventative measure.

-As with all other dog breeds, the Boykin Spaniel should be kept on the Claw care pay attention.
+As with all other dog breeds, the Boykin Spaniel's nails need to be cared for.
 If the claws are too long, this can lead to problems and even pain when walking.
-Trimming the claws when needed will prevent this.
-Also regularly check the teeth your furry nose and clean them every few days with suitable dog toothpaste.
-In between, chew toys and chew treats can also help.
+This can be prevented by trimming the claws when necessary.

 Suitable accessories